Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 Backflow prevention is all about keeping your drinking water pure.
 It’s like a one-way street for your water supply.
-A backflow preventer stops dirty water from flowing back into your clean water pipes.
+It stops wastewater from flowing backward into your drinking water lines.
 This can happen when there’s a sudden drop in water pressure, like during a water main break or when firefighters use a lot of water nearby.

 Types of Backflow Prevention Devices